 One of the oldest chariot festivals in the world, Puri Rath Yatra holds immense significance for devotees of Lord Jagannath.
 Believed to be the second-largest congregation after the famous Kumbh Mela, thousands of devotees from different regions assemble in Odisha to take part in the massive chariot pulling procession that is carried out with all rituals and great pomp and show.
 Also known as Gundicha Yatra, Chariot Festival, Dasavatara, and Navadina Yatra, this grand festival is a spectacle of age-old traditions that are an integral part of mythology.

-This 11-day festival is celebrated in the month of Ashasha as per the Indian calendar which usually falls around July.
+This 11-day festival is celebrated in the month of Ashadha as per the Indian calendar which usually falls around July.
+It begins from Ashadha Shukla dwitiya and continues until Ashadha Shukla Dashmi.
 Jagannath Rath Yatra is marked by millions of devotees who visit Puri every year to seek blessings from Lord Jagannath and to get their wishes fulfilled.
-During this grand festival, Lord Jagannath, Lord Balbhadra, and their sister Subhadra are taken out from Jagannath temple every year in order to shower blessings on their devotees.
+During this grand festival, the idols of Lord Jagannath, Lord Balbhadra, and their sister Subhadra are taken out from Jagannath temple every year in order to shower blessings on their devotees.
 This large congregation of devotees pulling three massive chariots is indeed a sight to behold.
 With many bare-eyed facts attached to it, Puri Rath Yatra fascinates the nonbelievers too.

 Check out the unknown facts of Puri Rath Yatra that are listed below!